Zorziel/Orangueen/README.md

 # Orangueen
 This repository contains Orangueen themes for various apps and sites.

+This is still a work in progress.. please be  patient!

 Orangueen originally started as an attempt to theme my various apps like my [Dark Gold theme](https://github.com/Zorziel/Dark-Gold), but then grew into something much more.
 Orangueen is meant for dark themes, with orange being the important header, title and code bits; blue for non-critical headers and quotes, and green for various formatting; which all results in a nice, dark theme with pops of color throughout.

 The Name `Orangueen` is just a contraction of **Orang**~~e~~ + ~~Bl~~**ue** + ~~Gre~~**en** (or **Orang**~~e~~ + ~~Bl~~**u**~~e~~ + ~~Gr~~**een** )